 Gyeongbokgung Palace

-Unlike the Cantonese Chinese names that I easily memorized when we lived in Hong Kong, I had difficulties learning the Korean ones after moving to Seoul.
-And inevitably, Gyeongbokgung was one of the first place names I came across.
-However, once I realized that the names are a combination of words, things got a lot easier.
+Unlike the Cantonese Chinese names that I easily memorized when we lived in Hong Kong, I had difficulties learning Korean after moving to Seoul.

 ‘Gyeong’ can mean Brilliance, Honor, Respect.
-In Sino-Korean could also mean ‘Capital City.
+In Sino-Korean, it could also mean ‘Capital City.
 ‘Bok’ usually means Fortune, while ‘Gung’ means Palace.
-So by naming it Gyeongbok, the government expressed its desire for a bright future.
+So, by naming it Gyeongbok, the government expressed its desire for a bright future.

-Constructed in 1395 AD by the first Joseon king, Taejo, its name was devised by an influential minister called Jeong Dojeon.
-It was the kingdom’s main palace complex, housing the royal household and most of the government.
+Constructed in 1395 AD by the first Joseon king, Taejo, its name was devised by an influential minister named Jeong Dojeon.
+The kingdom’s main palace complex housed the royal household and most of the government.

 In 1915, under the pretext of organizing an Industrial Exhibition at the site, the Japanese government systematically demolished 90% of Gyeongbokgung.
 Furthermore, they built the Japanese General Government Building at the site, trying to eradicate any vestiges of previous Korean independence.

-Finally, in 1989, the Korean government initiated a 40 years plan of rebuilding hundreds of monuments and buildings destroyed during the Japanese occupation.
-As a result, in 1995, the Korean authorities demolished the former Japanese General Government Building, restoring and reconstructing circa 40% of the complex.
+Finally, in 1989, the Korean government initiated a 40-year plan to rebuild hundreds of monuments and buildings destroyed during the Japanese occupation.
+As a result, in 1995, the Korean authorities demolished the former Japanese General Government Building, restoring and reconstructing approximately 40% of the complex.
 The authorities plan to fully restore Gyeongbok to its pre-occupation levels in the following decade.

 Walking through the complex today while admiring the many visitors dressed in traditional clothing, one wouldn’t guess the place’s violent history.

-We loved visiting the palace’s Secret Garden; sitting by the pond can easily transport you to a world without worries.
+We loved visiting the palace’s Secret Garden.
+Sitting by the pond can easily transport you to a world without worries.
 The majestic mountain in the background adds to the serene atmosphere.
-Furthermore, if you are lucky to visit during the cherry blossom season, you will have the chance of taking great Instagramable pictures.
+Furthermore, if you are lucky enough to visit during the cherry blossom season, you will have the chance to take great Instagramable pictures.

-Not only can you enter for free at Gyeongbok while wearing it, but you might be requested to pose for pictures by the local ladies.
+Not only can you enter Gyeongbok for free while wearing it, but the local ladies might also ask you to pose for pictures.
 For some reason, Koreans love to take photos of foreigners dressed in traditional Korean clothing; I never felt like a superstar before this experience.

 Admission Fees